 Unfortunately, few of us have the privilege of a studio, so I’m guessing your room is full of background noise.
-Cars, appliances, devices, neighbors all contribute to background noise.
+Cars, appliances, devices, and neighbors all contribute to background noise.

-The headset’s mic registers this sounds as input, so it gives out a certain muffled noise.
+The headset’s mic registers these sounds as input, so it gives out a certain muffled noise.
 You can test this out with a friend.
 If there’s no output for the speakers but the mic still registers input, background noise is the problem.